Epiteks/eblih/README.md

-    link repo                   -- Link the current directory with repo link user repo              -- Link the current directory with repo info repo                   -- Get the repository metadata getacl repo                 -- Get the acls set for the repository list                        -- List the repositories created
+    link repo                   -- Link the current directory with repo link user repo              -- Link the current directory with repo info repo                   -- Get the repository metadata list                        -- List the repositories created
+    list text                   -- List the repositories created containing text backup repo                 -- Backup the repository repo of user backup user repo            -- Backup the repository repo backupall                   -- Backup all your repositories
-    list text                   -- List the repositories created containing text setacl repo user acl        -- Set (or remove) an acl for "user" on "repo" ACL format:
+    getacl repo                 -- Get the acls set for the repository setacl repo user acl        -- Set (or remove) an acl for "user" on "repo" ACL format:
                                 r for read